erskingardner/nostr-how/src/pages/relays/implementations.md

 ### Go

-- [Relayer Basic](https://github.com/fiatjaf/relayer/tree/master/basic): A simple reference relay backed by Postgres
+- [Relayer Basic](https://github.com/fiatjaf/relayer/tree/master/basic): A simple reference relay backed by Postgres, written as a demo on top of the [Relayer](https://github.com/fiatjaf/relayer) framework for building custom relays
-- [Expensive Relay](https://github.com/fiatjaf/relayer/tree/master/expensive): A reference relay that requires payment for registration

 ### C#